Merit Financial Group LLC Buys New Position in MAG Silver Corp. (NYSEAMERICAN:MAG)

 Merit Financial Group LLC bought a new stake in MAG Silver Corp.
 (NYSEAMERICAN:MAG – Get Rating) in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The institutional investor bought 10,100 shares of the company’s stock, valued at approximately $123,000.

-A number of other institutional investors and hedge funds have also recently bought and sold shares of the stock.
-Connor Clark & Lunn Investment Management Ltd. grew its position in MAG Silver by 0.7% in the 2nd quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 639,585 shares of the company’s stock valued at $7,806,000 after buying an additional 4,600 shares in the last quarter.
+Other institutional investors and hedge funds have also recently bought and sold shares of the company.
+Connor Clark & Lunn Investment Management Ltd. boosted its position in shares of MAG Silver by 0.7% during the 2nd quarter.
+Connor Clark & Lunn Investment Management Ltd. now owns 639,585 shares of the company’s stock valued at $7,806,000 after purchasing an additional 4,600 shares in the last quarter.
 Envestnet Asset Management Inc. boosted its position in shares of MAG Silver by 36.1% during the 2nd quarter.
 Envestnet Asset Management Inc. now owns 39,142 shares of the company’s stock valued at $476,000 after purchasing an additional 10,382 shares in the last quarter.
 Aigen Investment Management LP bought a new position in shares of MAG Silver during the 2nd quarter valued at about $149,000.
 StoneX Group Inc. bought a new position in shares of MAG Silver during the 2nd quarter valued at about $345,000.
 Finally, Hollencrest Capital Management boosted its position in shares of MAG Silver by 104.2% during the 2nd quarter.
 Hollencrest Capital Management now owns 34,293 shares of the company’s stock valued at $417,000 after purchasing an additional 17,500 shares in the last quarter.
 Institutional investors own 48.55% of the company’s stock.

 MAG Silver Stock Performance